 This is where you will generally start a project by designing the signal-flow graph that you will be working with.
-Setup is also where you manage the loading and saving of projects to disk.
+The Setup page is also where you manage the loading and saving of projects to disk.

-The Environment Setup editor is a relatively simple modular environment.
+The Environment Setup editor is a modular environment.
 The signal flow starts from the inputs at the top of the graph and concludes with the outputs at the bottom.
 You add modules to rows using the small

 + icon to the left of the window.
 Modules are: